 Jasmine Nights is about twelve-year-old Little Frog, or, Justin.
 An upper-class Thai boy left by his parents to live with his odd Thai aunts on the family estate.
 Little Frog lives two lives.
 He eats only English food, speaks English, answers only to the name Justin and refuses to accept he is Thai.

-After befriending a black American boy named Virgil, the two discover what it means growing up among East and West influences.
+After befriending a black American boy named Virgil, the two discover what it means to grow up among East and West influences.

 This is a funny and witty story about growing up, sex and racism.
 About magic, life, death and reincarnation.
 Most of all, it is an endearing story about identity and a little boy.